PhiBeee/Randeepy/README.md

 # Functionality

 - Save images into a favorites list to find them again later (and download later on)
-- Add your own custom public album to the list
+- Add/Remove your own custom public album to the list
 - Select which album you want images from

 # Serving